 - 1. Senior expenses including the servicing fee; - 2.
 Payment to swap counterparty; - 3.
 Interest on Class A notes; - 4.
 Interest on Class B notes, if no Class B notes principal deficiency event is occurring; - 5.
 Interest on Class C notes, if no Class C notes principal deficiency event is occurring; - 6.
 Interest on Class D notes, if no Class D notes principal deficiency event is occurring; - 7.
 Interest on Class E notes, if no Class E notes principal deficiency event is occurring; - 8.
 Prior to the occurrence of a sequential payment trigger event, redemption of Classes A-D notes on a pro rata and pari passu basis; - 9.
-After the occurrence of a sequential payment trigger event : - a.
-Redemption of Class A notes; - b.
-Interest on Class B notes, if Class B notes principal deficiency event is occurring; - c.
-Redemption of Class B notes; - d.
-Interest on Class C notes, if Class C notes principal deficiency event is occurring; - e.
-Redemption of Class C notes; - f.
-Interest on Class D notes, if Class B notes principal deficiency event is occurring; - g.
-Redemption of Class D notes; - 10.
-After the occurrence of a sequential payment trigger event and of regulatory change event redemption date: - a.
+Redemption of Class A notes, after the occurrence of a sequential payment trigger event; - 10.
+Interest on Class B notes, if Class B notes principal deficiency event is occurring; - 11.
+Redemption of Class B notes, after the occurrence of a sequential payment trigger event; - 12.
+Interest on Class C notes, if Class C notes principal deficiency event is occurring; - 13.
+Redemption of Class C notes, after the occurrence of a sequential payment trigger event; - 14.
+Interest on Class D notes, if Class D notes principal deficiency event is occurring; - 15.
+Redemption of Class D notes, after the occurrence of a sequential payment trigger event; - 16.
+After the occurrence of a sequential payment trigger event and of a regulatory change event redemption date: - a.
 Interest on Mezzanine loan; - b.
-Redemption of Mezzanine loan; - c.
-Interest on Class E notes, if Class E notes principal deficiency event is occurring; - 11.
-Principal redemption on Class E notes until it is reduced to zero; - 12.
-Replenishment of the commingling reserve; - 13.
-Swap subordinated payments; - 14.
-Payment of any Class E amortisation amount, if any, due and payable to the Class E notes; - 15.
+Redemption of Mezzanine loan; - 17.
+Interest on Class E notes, if Class E notes principal deficiency event is occurring or after the occurrence of a regulatory change event redemption date; - 18.
+Principal redemption on Class E notes until it is reduced to zero; - 19.
+Replenishment of the commingling reserve; - 20.
+Swap subordinated payments; - 21.
+Payment of any Class E turbo amortisation amount, if any, due and payable to the Class E notes; - 22.
 Additional servicing fees to the servicer.